tweag/haskell-training/material/domain.md

 Now we have an extremely basic model for our domain.

-Next we would like to try the interaction with the user, asking him a question and letting them reply with an answer.
+Next we want to try interacting with the user, asking them a question and letting them reply with an answer.

-We would like to do this using the terminal as our interaction medium
+We want to do this using the terminal as our interaction medium.

 ---

-We would like to obtain an `Answer` from a `Question`.
+We want to obtain an `Answer` from a `Question`.
 We could use a function to model this.

 ```haskell
 ask :: Question -> Answer